Why should you consider a career in submarine manufacturing?

 While certain positions may require specific degrees or certifications, there are entry-level opportunities available in almost every career field.

-There are numerous training programs to help you acquire any necessary skills.
+There are numerous training programs available to help you acquire any necessary skills, including the Accelerated Training in Defense Manufacturing program.
 You may choose to receive more information about training programs on your application.

 Absolutely.
 Many military veterans have chosen to transition from their service to a career in submarine manufacturing so you'll be in excellent company.